-To summarize, we presented MLPerf HPC, a benchmark suite aimed at representative scientific machine learning applications with two applications, CosmoFlow and DeepCAM.
-We presented the results and analysis of initial submissions from leadership supercomputers and discussed the workload characterization.
-In future releases of the benchmark suite, we aim to expand the set of collected metrics to increase utility and relevance to HPC users and administrators, as well as add new benchmarks for greater diversity and coverage of scientific ML workloads, including state-of-art models such as transformers and graph neural networks.
+In this paper we presented MLPerf HPC, a benchmark suite aimed at representative scientific machine learning applications.
+The initial release included two benchmark applications, CosmoFlow and DeepCAM with terabytes of input data sets.
+We presented the results and analysis of initial submissions from leadership supercomputers globally.
+Later, we discussed the application characteristics in terms of memory, I/O bandwidth, and network bandwidth.
+In the next release of the benchmark suite, we aim to address the limitations of the existing benchmarks and add applications from state-of-art models, such as transformers from science domains.